Frequently Asked Questions

 Community Skate pricing is designed to be affordable for New Yorkers:

-*Peak Hours: Scheduled sessions Monday–Friday, 5:00 pm–11:00 pm; all day Saturday–Sunday; and public-school holiday/vacation days.
+*Peak Pricing: Scheduled sessions Monday–Friday, after 5:00 pm; all day Saturday–Sunday; and public-school holiday/vacation days.

-Skate sessions range from 1–2 hours.
-Session length and price will vary based on day and time.
-Check our calendar for daily session information.
+Please note: Skate sessions range from 1–2 hours.
+Available Community Skate times vary day by day.
+Check our calendar for daily availability.

 The Davis Center offers something for every age and skill level, including: